stjudecloud/docs/docs/guides/tools/pecan-pie.md

   titled "See gene list".
 * Custom gene list: Choosing "custom" as your gene list will open a window that will let you paste in a list of genes.
 Any invalid genes will be dropped from your list automatically.
-You can separate your genes spaces or new lines.
+You can separate your genes by spaces or new lines.
 * Max Population frequency: PIE by default will not call medals for variants present in the ExAC (ex-TCGA) database at an allele